europlanet-gmap/BasemappingUtils/scripts/README.md

 Contributed scripts (that will go onto documentation, too) are divided by Targed Body, and for those with several datasets, by datasets.

-Missions including several targets, such as NASA Cassini, will go for Body and experiment(s).
+Missions including several targets, such as NASA Cassini, will go for target bodies and experiments (similar processing but different target_body and CRS, so to say).

 ## Mars